How the Wright Brothers Invented Modern Airplane Control

 What it doesn't cover

-- —Does not cover aircraft that use jet engines for propulsion.
+- —Does not cover jet propulsion or turbine engines.

-- —Does not cover aircraft designed for vertical take-off and landing, like helicopters.
+- —Does not cover vertical takeoff and landing (VTOL) technology.

 The clever bit